Quinoa Cuisine Recipe Book

 quinoa can help you feel full longer than many other foods, making it ideal for

-People with celiac disease and others who are sensitive to gluten, wheat, and other grass-based food products will nd quinoa useful because it is gluten-free.
+trying to maintain a healthy weight.• People with celiac disease and others who are sensitive to gluten, wheat, and other grass-based food products will nd quinoa useful because it is gluten-free.

 Quinoa contains more antioxidants than gluten-free products made with rice,